arthurviaro/arthurviaro.github.io/_pages/papers.md

 [child_labor]:{{ site.baseurl }}{% link files/papers/Trade Shocks and Human Capital.pdf %}

-<ins>**[Leaving a Footprint: European Immigration and Political Preferences in Brazil][immigration]**</ins> <br/>
+<ins>**[How Immigration Shapes Politics: Populism, Labor Movements, and Political Preferences in Brazil][immigration]**</ins> <br/>
 <small> with [Marcos Nakaguma](https://sites.google.com/view/nakaguma/home) and [Thales Pereira](https://thaleszp.com/) </small> <br/>
 <!-- <small> <a href="#/" onclick="visib('immigration')">Abstract</a> | [Draft][immigration] </small> -->
 <small style="display: block; text-align: justify; line-height: 1.2"> Presentations: SBE 2022 and RIDGE 2024 </small>

 <div id="immigration" style="display: block <!-- none -->; text-align: justify; line-height: 1.2" ><small>
-This paper examines the impact of historical immigration on medium- and long-term political outcomes in Brazil.
-Using a unique dataset containing vote shares from presidential elections at the municipal level from 1955 to 2022, we find that municipalities with a higher share of immigrants in the late nineteenth and early twentieth centuries exhibited increased support for left-wing parties in the first democratic elections in the 1950s.
-These political preferences persisted in the long run as the country transitioned from a military dictatorship to a democracy in 1985.
-Our analysis highlights the role of immigrants in urbanization as a mechanism for transmitting values and preferences to the native population.
+Despite extensive research on the relationship between the urban working class and populism in postwar Latin America, empirical evidence remains limited.
+This paper examines the impact of immigration during the Age of Mass Migration (1890-1920) on political outcomes in Brazil.
+We ask whether immigration to São Paulo increased electoral competition, given its crucial role in the country’s development.
+Exploiting cross-municipality variation in immigration that arises from the interaction between overall immigrant inflows and the expansion of São Paulo’s railway network, we find that a higher share of immigrants led to increased support for labor-related candidates in the first competitive presidential elections during the 20th century (1955 and 1960).
+This finding challenges the conventional view that urban workers supported populist leaders regardless of whether or not they were aligned with conservative groups.
+These effects persisted even after Brazil returned to democracy in 1985.
+Our analysis suggests that immigration increased electoral competition in Brazil, exacerbating social and economic tensions that culminated in the 1964 military coup.
 </small><br><br/></div>

-[immigration]:{{ site.baseurl }}{% link files/papers/immigration.pdf %}
+[immigration]:{{ site.baseurl }}{% link files/papers/How Immigration Shapes Politics.pdf %}

 <ins>**[Fiscal Capacity and the Provision of Public Goods in Brazil, 1891-1930][fiscal_capacity]**</ins> <br/>